fact-project/fact-tools/src/site/markdown/viewer.md

 the Id and the coordinates of the selected Pixels will be displayed next to the camera view.

-By right-clicking the camera image you can select between different color schemes for displaying the hexagons.
+By right-clicking the camera image you can select between different color schemes or export the camera image as a .png file.